-Risk is the up and down movement of an investment over time, or its potential for gain or loss.
+Market volatility is the up and down movement of an investment over time, and risk is the potential for gain or loss.
 The increase or decrease in the value of your investment is your return.
 Generally, the higher the risk, the greater the potential for gain or loss; the lower the risk, the lower the potential for gain or loss.
-Knowing your comfort level in balancing risk and return are key to sound investing.
+Knowing your comfort level in balancing risk and return are the key to sound investing.